TariqKichawele/Crypto-Assignment-TariqKichawele/README.md

 ## Conclusion
 This project successfully integrates cryptocurrency data visualization across web and mobile platforms while maintaining efficiency in API usage and state management.
 With React Query handling caching and synchronization, it provides an optimized user experience.

----

-For any questions or contributions, feel free to create an issue on the GitHub repository!